aliyun/aliyun-openapi-java-sdk/README.md

 [![Java CI with Maven](https://github.com/aliyun/aliyun-openapi-java-sdk/actions/workflows/maven.yml/badge.svg)](https://github.com/aliyun/aliyun-openapi-java-sdk/actions/workflows/maven.yml)
 [![codecov](https://codecov.io/gh/aliyun/aliyun-openapi-java-sdk/graph/badge.svg?token=4LHp6BfqKF)](https://codecov.io/gh/aliyun/aliyun-openapi-java-sdk)

-The Alibaba Cloud SDK for Java allows you to access Alibaba Cloud services such as Elastic Compute Service (ECS), Server Load Balancer (SLB), and CloudMonitor.
-You can access Alibaba Cloud services without the need to handle API related tasks, such as signing and constructing your requests.

-This document introduces how to obtain and call Alibaba Cloud SDK for Java.
+The Alibaba Cloud V1.0 SDK will soon enter the Basic Security Maintenance phase and is no longer recommended for use.
+It is suggested to use the V2.0 SDK instead.

 If you have any problem while using Alibaba Cloud SDK for Java, please [submit an issue](https://github.com/aliyun/aliyun-openapi-java-sdk/issues/new).